metno/S-ENDA-documentation/source/use_case_northern_light.rst

    Anticipated error conditions that could occur during execution of the Use Case, and how the system is to respond to those conditions, or the Use Case execution fails for some reason.

+- Satellite data is too old, ie. to relevasnt for the user
+- wms display systems is not working
+- thredds is not working

 Includes
 ========